penguin235/technical-assess/User_Guide_and_Documentation.md

 - I was unable to perform a search query for Tim Harris.
 - At moment, I do not have a testing suite.
 I tested on command line.
 For future development, I would ideally create a testing suite for imports and lookups.
 - Can also use python3 instead of python

+**Tests**
+- PyUnit framework used for some mild testing

+**Future Plan**
+- resolve the Tim Harris speaker issue
+- find an alternative implementation for select that does not modify existing implementation
+- add more unit testing, especially for invalid inputs